Yeah, we really do this stuff.

-Why Are Nootropics Just Now Beginning to Go Mainstream?
+Why Are Smart Drugs Just Now Beginning to Go Mainstream?

-There are seven primary classes used to categorize nootropic drugs: Racetams, Stimulants, Adaptogens, Cholinergics, Serotonergics, Dopaminergics, and Metabolic Function Nootropics.
+There are seven primary classes used to categorize smart drugs: Racetams, Stimulants, Adaptogens, Cholinergics, Serotonergics, Dopaminergics, and Metabolic Function Smart Drugs.
 Despite considerable overlap and no clear border in the brain and body’s responses to these substances, each class manifests its effects through a different chemical pathway within the body.

 Racetams are the best-known smart drugs on the market, and have decades of widespread use behind them.
 Piracetam is a leading smart drug, commonly prescribed to seniors with Alzheimer’s or pre-dementia symptoms – but studies have shown Piracetam’s beneficial effects extend to people of all ages, as young as university students.
 The Racetams speed up chemical exchange between brain cells.
 Effects include increases in verbal learning, mental clarity, and general IQ.
 Other members of the Racetam family include Pramiracetam, Oxiracetam, аnԁ Aniracetam, which differ from Piracetam primarily in their potency, not their actual effects.